 Reasons For Cluster Feeding

-Many experts believe that when your baby goes through a growth spurt, they suddenly gain extra weight and grow taller and require extra food to support that.
+Many experts believe that when your baby goes through a growth spurt, they suddenly gain extra weight, grow taller, and require extra food to support that.
 Babies also do comfort feeding if they have pain in their bones or muscles due to the growth spurt phase, which leads to cluster feeding.

 Signs Of Cluster Feeding

 The most significant sign that will tell you that your baby is in the cluster feeding phase is that they will often feed for long hours.
-That is precisely what cluster feeding meaning is.
+That is precise what cluster feeding's meaning is.
 But there are other signs and symptoms that your baby will experience, such as:

 How To Manage Cluster Feeding

-We might just be repeating ourselves here, but cluster feeding is just a phase, and all you need to do is let your baby cluster feed and let the phase pass.
+We may be repeating ourselves here, but cluster feeding is just a phase, and all you need to do is let your baby cluster feed and let the phase pass.
 Here are some strategies that will help you through the phase:

-- ◾ If you feel like because of the constant feeding, you are in need to produce more milk, although your body is naturally equipped to produce on-demand, but you can try the Healthy Foods To Increase Breast Milk Supply
+1. If you feel like because of the constant feeding, you are in need to produce more milk, although your body is naturally equipped to deliver on-demand, you can try the Healthy Foods To Increase Breast Milk Supply

-- ◾ Keep a bottle or jug of water near your bed or the feeding area.
-You might not get to get up if you are feeding in a lying down position while your baby is feeding.
+2. Keep a bottle or jug of water near your bed or the feeding area.
+You might not get to get up if you are feeding in a lying-down position while your baby is feeding.

-- ◾ Keep nipple cream, breast pads and warm bottle ready in case you feel pain, numbness or tear in the nipple area.
+3. Keep nipple cream, reusable breast pads and a warm bottle ready in case you feel pain, numbness or tear in the nipple area.

-- ◾ If you have an older child, make arrangements to keep them engaged and under supervision while you deal with the cluster feeding phase.
+6. If you have an older child, make arrangements to keep them engaged and under supervision while you deal with the cluster-feeding phase.

-- ◾ Ask all adults and family members in the house to pitch in with other work related to the baby or home.
+7. Ask all adults and family members to pitch in with other work related to the baby or home.

 Can You Stop Cluster Feeding Of Your Baby